 \section{Introduction}

-Let $M$ be an irreducible Hermitian symmetric space of compact type, equipped with a canonical K\"ahler-Einstein metric $\omega$.
-Then $\omega ^n$ is the associated volume form (up to a positive constant depending only on $n$).
-We establish in this paper the following rigidity theorem:
+Let $M$ be an irreducible $n-$dimensional Hermitian symmetric space of compact type, equipped with a canonical K\"ahler-Einstein metric $\omega$.
+Write $\omega ^n$ for the associated volume form (up to a positive constant depending only on $n$).
+The purpose of this paper is to prove the following rigidity theorem: